Graduate Diploma in International Psychiatry

-- Available to domestic and international students.
+- Available to domestic and international students

 The University of Melbourne has teamed up with the World Psychiatric Association (WPA) to develop a compact, six-month diploma program that provides affordable quality psychiatry training to healthcare professionals in developing as well as developed countries.
-If you are a medical practitioner who wants to up skill your qualifications in psychiatry and provide the latest in quality mental healthcare to your patients, this is the course for you.
+If you are a medical practitioner who wants to upskill your qualifications in psychiatry and provide the latest in quality mental healthcare to your patients, this is the course for you.

 The course builds upon pre-existing theoretical knowledge and addresses a wide range of psychiatric disorders, with a focus on an evidence-based management approach.
 In addition, there is a special focus on transcultural psychiatry and service delivery issues in diverse socioeconomic settings, thereby creating a uniquely global perspective on mental health.